“Fire made us human; fossil fuels made us modern, wealthy, and dominant”

 Jack could no longer stay silent,

-“C'mon Clara, there is no devil, only ignorance.
+“C'mon Clara, there is no devil, only willful ignorance.
 Anthropogenic climate change is being ridiculed … and denied … and violently opposed, just like what happened with the theory of gravity, the heliocentric solar system, the theory of relativity, quantum physics, … you name it.
 Sure enough, soon it will be described as obvious and ‘self-evident.’
 We’ve been here many times before.
-The longer we keep lyin’ and delayin’ — thanks in large part to the well-funded ‘disinformation’ campaigns of the real devils in our society — the worse our predicament is going to get.
-We are becoming ever more ‘productive’ at burning flammable fossils such as oil, coal, and natural gas to convert high-value natural resources into low-value waste in manic pursuit of continuous economic growth.
-By doing so, we are emitting over 50 billion tons of greenhouse gases into the atmosphere every year.
-We pat ourselves on the back for our cleverness and ingenuity.
-But we are only moving ever closer, at an accelerating rate, toward a global ecological disaster.
-It’s collective insanity.
-This Great Burning has to end.
-We need new zero-carbon ways to produce electricity, grow food, make things, keep our buildings at comfortable temperatures, and move people and goods around the world.”
+The longer we keep lyin’ and delayin’ — thanks in large part to the well-funded disinformation campaigns of the real devils in our society — the worse our predicament is going to get.”

 Tucker couldn’t resist the chance to sling some mud at the preachy treehugger, while schooling him on the realities of the ruthless corporate capitalist shark-tank world that Tucker swam in so effectively,

 “Oh you’re just bitter because you Earth-huggin’ scientists will never make much money from the work you do.
-Society rewards that which it values.
+Society rewards that which it values most.
 Scaring people with disaster scenarios ain’t gonna change that.
-The reality is clear: Fire made us human.
-Fossil fuels made us modern, wealthy, and dominant.
+The reality is clear: Fire made us human; fossil fuels made us modern, wealthy, and dominant.
 It is the way it's meant to be.
 Deal with it, man!”

 Then Lua spoke out,

 Lua cited mounting evidence of the harmfulness and diminishing returns on well-being of high-consumption lifestyles.
-Happiness does not increase appreciably with increasing income beyond a fairly low threshold.
+Happiness does not, in fact, increase appreciably with increasing income beyond a fairly low threshold.
 The added stress of high-income lifestyles erases many gains and even results, in some cases, in dramatically lower levels of overall health and well-being.

 Lua believed that any new economic system must resurrect ancestral wisdom from the past and blend in the multidisciplinary systems sciences of today in order to provide the next generation with a realistic democratically generated shared vision and plan for a just, desirable, and sustainable future for all.
 But to envision effectively, it is necessary to first accurately identify genuine deep desires, not what we tend to settle for.

-Any new economic system, Lua asserted, must offer navigational instruments and policies to achieve a balanced working of the human economy within Earth’s ecological capacities without destroying the global ecosystem, in which we are embedded, and on which we ultimately depend.
+Any new economic system, Lua asserted, must offer navigational instruments and policies for Earth-Systems governance to achieve a balanced working of the human economy within Earth’s ecological capacities without destroying the global ecosystem — the complex life-rich system in which we are embedded, and on which we ultimately depend.